fabricacode/arduinoLightAnimation/README.md

 CSS3 style color animation for controlling RGB leds on Arduino

-Note: Putting "delay" function will obviously interfere with the timing of the animation, since the update function is supposed to be executed each cycle
+Note: Putting "delay" function will obviously interfere with the timing of the animation, since the update function is supposed to be executed each cycle.

 Features

+- order for setting animation keyframe is not relevant
+- transition time when animation are changed on runtime

+Features/comparison with css

 - animation-duration